MimmyJau/mimmyjau.github.io/src/pages/about/about.md

 - books
 - coffee
 - comics (calvin and hobbes, the manhattan projects, one piece)
+- conversations that start with "I have a theory that..."
 - cs
 - dbz
 - digital art (cyberpunk, fantasy, mindscapes, sci-fi)